rogerpence/rp.lib.js/docs/rp.autocomplete.md

 * **onItemListDisplay** - Arguments: text, value.
 * **onItemListChange** - Arguments: value.
 Use this event to capture the item value while the list is being scrolled.
 This probably has no use in an app but is good for debugging to the console
 * **onItemListBlur** - Arguments: text, value.
 Use this event if you want to fetch the selected item immediately after the selection has been made.
 You might use this method to populate a linked dropdown. item is an object with value and text properties of the selected item.
 If no selection was made when the event is raises its first argument is undefined.

+### Notes:

+* **Watch your z-order!** In some cases a parent element's z-index may cause the select list to appear behind that parent element.
+If you need to control the z-order of the select list, use the `selectClass` property to ensure a high z-index value on the select list.
+(The default z-index of the select list is `auto`).

+	For example:

+	In a CSS file named `Page.css` define this class:

+		.top-most {
+			z-index: 10000;
+		}

+	and specify that class name as the selectClass property value:

+		selectClass: 'top-most'

+	To ensure topmost behavior of your select list, you may also need to ensure the z-index of the parent element is lower than the z-order you specify.

+	> The [z-context](https://github.com/gwwar/z-context) Chrome extension is a great aid in diagnosing z-index issues.